+Credit Hours Minimum Cumulative GPA

+12 - 21 semester hours 1.50

+22 - 32 semester hours 1.75

+33 + semester hours 2.00

-- 12 21 semester hours 1 50 22 - 32 semester hours 1.75 33 + semester hours2.00 - 3.
-Quantitative measure: Each student must earn two-thirds of all the hours he/she attempts in order to complete a program in the time frame allowed.
+- Transfer credits, if applicable, are not included in GPA calculation. - 3.
+Pace Standard: Each student must earn two-thirds of all the hours he/she attempts in order to complete a program in the time frame allowed.
 For example, a student who has taken 30 hours should have earned at least 20 hours.
 If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course was attempted do not count toward the minimum number of academic hours required for program completion.
-Withdrawals count as hours attempted but not earned. - Developmental courses: A student may not enroll in the same 4. developmental course more than three times and continue to receive financial assistance.
+Withdrawals count as hours attempted but not earned. - 4.
+Developmental courses: A student may not enroll in the same developmental course more than three times and continue to receive financial assistance.
 A federal financial aid recipient may not receive aid for more than 30 semester hours of developmental work.
 Also, effective beginning Fall Semester 2011, developmental hours taken will be included when determining a student's qualitative or quantitative progress for financial aid, including the maximum time frame allotment. - 5.
 Academic suspension: When a student is suspended, whether the student serves the suspension or is readmitted upon appeal, the student is not eligible to receive financial aid for the duration of the suspension.
-To regain eligibility, the student must attain the minimum cumulative GPA required for the number of credit hours attempted, or make a 2.0 GPA for the term (taking 12 or more hours for that term). - Change in program: A student may change his/her program of study; 6. however, this may cause the student to exceed the maximum time frame for financial aid.
-The student would then be allowed financial aid only for those classes required to complete this specific program. - Review process: Academic progress will be assessed at the time a 7. student is awarded financial aid, and reviewed each academic year. - 8.
+To regain eligibility, the student must attain the minimum cumulative GPA required for the number of credit hours attempted, or make a 2.0 GPA for the term (taking 12 or more hours for that term). - 6.
+Change in program: A student may change his/her program of study; however, this may cause the student to exceed the maximum time frame for financial aid.
+The student would then be allowed financial aid

+- only for those classes required to complete this specific program. - 7.
+Review process: Academic progress will be assessed at the time a student is awarded financial aid, and reviewed each academic year. - 8.
 Regaining eligibility: In order to regain eligibility, a student must attend Southern Union at his/her own expense until the standards outlined in this policy are met. - 9.
 Appeal process: A student who loses his/her financial aid because of a failure to meet these academic progress requirements may appeal if there are extenuating circumstances.
 Appeals must be submitted in writing and will be reviewed by the Financial Aid Committee.
-Each student will be notified in writing as to the outcome of his/her appeal.
+Each student will be notified in writing as to the outcome of his/her appeal. - 10.
+Beginning with the 2012-2013 academic year, the Pell Grant duration of eligibility will be 600%, which is the equivalent of 12 full-time semesters.
+The new Pell Lifetime Eligibility Used (LEU) limit of 600% will apply to all Pell recipients regardless of when they first began receiving Pell Grant refunds.